 Why do I need a Commodity Code?

-A failure to do so can result in processing delays, additional charges, and in rare cases a refusal to deliver products.
+You need a commodity code to ensure that your goods can be processed through international customs departments, and failure to include this information will result in processing delays, additional charges, and in rare cases a refusal to deliver products.

 Depending on the company or service that you're shopping with, you might find that the commodity codes will be provided automatically for you to save you having to seek them out for yourself.
 With UK Postbox's Shop & Ship service, for example, we have built the commodity codes into our platform directly, which means that you can easily find the relevant codes for the products in question and include the information with your shipment.
 However, in the instances where this is not provided, then you will need to find the correct commodity codes yourself.